Free consultation 402-431-9000

 • $2,250,000 for occurrences on or after December 31, 2014

 The $2.25 million cap is what applies to all current medical malpractice cases in Nebraska.
 The statute of limitations on a medical malpractice claim in Nebraska allows a plaintiff to file one year after he or she discovers the alleged act or omission.
-If a plaintiff is filing a claim for an act of malpractice that occurred before 2014, such as a foreign object left behind after a surgery that the victim only recently discovered, a smaller damage cap may apply.
+If a plaintiff is filing a claim for an act of malpractice that occurred before 2014, such as a foreign object left behind after surgery that the victim only recently discovered, a smaller damage cap may apply.

-Comparative Negligence and Damages in Nebraska
+Comparative Negligence and Punitive Damages in Nebraska

 Another law that could reduce the amount a plaintiff receives for a claim in Nebraska is the comparative negligence law (Statute 25-21,185.09).
 This law states that a plaintiff’s degree of fault for an accident will reduce his or her amount of damages proportionately.
-If the courts assign 20% of fault to a plaintiff, for example, they would reduce a $100,000 award by 20% ($20,000), to $80,000.
+If the courts assign 20% of fault to a plaintiff, for example, they would reduce a $100,000 award by 20% ($20,000) to $80,000.